 - a.
-Leagues or Competitions must submit any proposed rule changes to the Association by 30th April each year.
+Leagues or Competitions must submit to the Association any proposed changes to their rules by 30th April each year.
 Application for renewal of sanction of League or Competition rules must be submitted to the Chief Executive, together with the appropriate fee, form D or E and a copy of the Rules before 1st August in each year.
 A fine of £10 may be imposed for non-compliance with this rule.
 Leagues and Competitions must not commence until their Rules have been sanctioned nor can they alter their Rules without the consent of the Association. - b.
-No amendment shall be made to these Rules except in accordance with Article6.
+No amendment shall be made to County Standing Orders or Rules except in accordance with Article 47. - c.

-c.
 Any point not provided for or dealt with in these Rules, or in the Rules of the County Competitions shall be left to the decision of the Association, and their decision shall be final and binding on all parties.